misc0110/pdf-webslides/README.md

 ## Presenter Mode

 Presenter mode is a mode where the audience sees the slides, while the presenter sees the current and next slide, a timer, and speaker notes.
-The presenter mode of PDF Web Slides mimicks the presenter mode of [pdfpc](https://github.com/pdfpc/pdfpc).
+The presenter mode of PDF Web Slides mimics the presenter mode of [pdfpc](https://github.com/pdfpc/pdfpc).

 ### Starting Presenter Mode